 Alicia is currently working on a historical fiction novel based on the experiences of Dagmar Berne, Australia’s first female medical student, and the opposition and challenges she faced as a young woman defying the social mores of Sydney in the late 19th century.

-Regal House Publishing is delighted to announce the release of Path to the Night Sea in February 2018.
+Regal House Publishing is delighted to present Path to the Night Sea.